You have finished a hard day at work or have spent the whole day with the kids and sit down to watch some TV for the evening.

 Take a few extra moments to make your food look appealing.
-Eat off a nice plate, add a sprinkle of fresh herbs or some kind of garnish, make sure your plate has colour and balance.
+Eat off a nice plate, add a sprinkle of fresh herbs or some kind of garnish, and make sure your plate has color and balance.

 Pick one of the changes above and implement it today.
 Find one that is easy and stick to it as in a few days you will start to see the benefits.